halftermeyer/AoC-2025/README.md

 # AoC-2025

 This is my personal rule for the 12 days:
-Every single puzzle of Advent of Code 2025 will be solved exclusively in Neo4j Cypher, made easier by the brand-new CYPHER 25 and the occasional APOC / GDS helper when it really shines.
+Every single puzzle of Advent of Code 2025 will be solved exclusively in Neo4j Cypher, made easier by the brand-new CYPHER 25 ~and the occasional APOC / GDS helper when it really shines~.
 No Python, no JavaScript, no external code — the database does everything.

 ## Day 1